 The fort in Oxa

-Near the lagoon of Elounda, there is a tall peaky mountain, named Oxa, in the top of which there are the ruins of a defensive construction.
+Above the lagoon of Elounda rises the high peaky mountain of Oxa, in the top of which there are the ruins of a defensive construction and the ancient town Naxos.
 It seems that there was a fort that is now destroyed, in which the locals probably took refuge during the period of Arab rule and the pirate raids (7-8th century).